ibm-cloud-docs/account/faqs-iam.md

 With the start of {{site.data.keyword.Bluemix_notm}}, an open source platform service for access control and the organization of resources called Cloud Foundry was the single method for organizing and controlling access to resources.
 As {{site.data.keyword.Bluemix_notm}} has expanded, a new method was needed that might be used by all types of services and resources.
 Resource groups are now used to group and organize many types of resources, and IAM is used to consistently control access to services and resources.
 A number of services have already adopted by using resource groups and IAM, and more services will move over time to the new method for organizing resources and managing access.

 Access control and account resource organization are the major differences between resource groups and Cloud Foundry orgs and spaces.
-Resource groups organize IAM-enabled services in an account that are access controlled by using IAM policies.
+Resource groups organize IAM-enabled services in an account that are access that is controlled by using IAM policies.
 Orgs and spaces are managed by using Cloud Foundry roles for access control, and Cloud Foundry resources are assigned to spaces.
 Orgs and spaces can be used to organize and control access to resources only within the Cloud Foundry realm, while resource groups and IAM can be used for multiple types of resources across {{site.data.keyword.Bluemix_notm}}.

 ## How do I assign a user full access as an account administrator?
 {: #account-administrator}